thecoshman/pir-8/ISA.md

 ## General Purpose Registers

 There are eight 8-bit General Purpose registers, each has an internal address for use within the CPU, instructions like 'MOVE' and 'LOAD' can use these addresses.
-The first four registers have some special functionality, as described, the second four have no special functionality but can be used with the stack.
+The first five registers have some special functionality, as described, the last three have no special functionality.
+The last four registers can also be used with the stack.

 Address | Letter | Description
 --------|--------|------------